anuragsahu-dev/budget-tracking/docs/ARCHITECTURE.md

 # System Architecture

-This document provides an overview of the Budget Tracking API's architecture, design decisions, and system components.
+This document provides an overview of the FinFlow API's architecture, design decisions, and system components.

 ---